composor/composi/docs/events.md

 Arrow Functions for Inline Events
 ---------------------------------
-You can get around having to use `bind(this)` on your inline events by using arrows functions.
-To do this, the value of the inline event needs to be an arrow function that returns the comonent method.
-Refactoring the `render` method form above, we get this:
+When you're extending the Component class, you can get around having to use `bind(this)` on your inline events by using arrows functions.
+To do this, the value of the inline event needs to be an arrow function that returns the component method.
+Refactoring the `render` method from above, we get this:

 ```javascript
 render(data) {